AsaiToshiya/brostr/README.md

 ## Features

-- Direct access to the web content on Nostr without the web server.
+- Direct access to the content on Nostr without the web server.

 ## Screenshot